-Clinton J. Coleman, 39, became a director of the Company in 2007, was named its Interim Chief Executive Officer in July, 2016, and previously served as its Interim Chief Executive Officer from June, 2012 until November, 2012.
-Mr. Coleman is a Managing Director of Newcastle Capital Management, L.P., a private investment firm that is the general partner of Newcastle Partners, L.P., which is the largest shareholder of the Company.
-(See, "Security Ownership of Certain Beneficial Owners, Directors and Executive Officers.")
-Mr. Coleman has also served as the Chief Executive Officer of Bell Industries, Inc., a company primarily providing information technology services, since 2007.
-Mr. Coleman served as Interim Chief Financial Officer of the Company between July, 2006 and January, 2007.
+Clinton J. Coleman, 41, became a director of the Company in 2007.
+He has since mid-2017 served as the Chairman and Chief Executive Officer of Novo Labs, Inc., a company focused on the use of emerging technology to improve consumer interactions.
+Previously, he had since 2010 served as the Chief Executive Officer of Bell Industries, Inc., a company primarily engaged in providing information technology services.
+Mr. Coleman served as an investment professional with NCM from 2005 to 2017, including as a Managing Director (2012 to 2017) and Vice President (2005 to 2012).
+He previously served as the Company's Interim Chief Executive Officer from July, 2016 until January 2017, and from June, 2012 until November, 2012.
+Mr. Coleman also served as Interim Chief Financial Officer of the Company between July, 2006 and January, 2007.
 Prior to joining Newcastle, Mr. Coleman served as a portfolio analyst with Lockhart Capital Management, L.P., an investment partnership, from 2003 to 2005.
 From 2002 to 2003, he served as an associate with Hunt Investment Group, L.P., a private investment group.
 Previously, Mr. Coleman was an associate director with the Mergers & Acquisitions Group of UBS.
-Mr. Coleman presently serves as a director of Wilhelmina International, Inc. The Board believes that Mr. Coleman should serve as a director of the Company due to his experience in investment management and the management of publicly traded and privately held companies engaged in a wide range of industries.
+Mr. Coleman presently serves as a director of Wilhelmina International, Inc., a model management and talent representation company.
+The Board believes that Mr. Coleman should serve as a director of the Company due to his experience in investment management and the management of publicly traded and privately held companies engaged in a wide range of industries.

-William C. Hammett, Jr., 70, became a director of the Company in 2007.
+William C. Hammett, Jr., 71, became a director of the Company in 2007.
 Mr. Hammett is retired.
-From 2008 to 2014, he served as the Chief Executive Officer of iH3, LLC, an integrated wellness and fitness company working with physicians and hospitals targeting chronic illnesses.
+From 2010 to 2014, he served as the Chief Executive Officer of iH3, LLC, an integrated wellness and fitness company working with physicians and hospitals targeting chronic illnesses.
 He was the Chief Financial Officer and Executive Vice President of Pegasus Solutions, Inc., a global provider of reservations-related services and technology in the hospitality industry, from 2006 through 2008.
 Mr. Hammett was the Chief Financial Officer and Senior Vice President for Dave & Buster's, Inc., an operator of restaurant/entertainment complexes, from 2001 through 2006.
 From 1997 to 2001, Mr. Hammett was self-employed in the restaurant industry.
 From 1992 to 1997, Mr. Hammett was the Chief Financial Officer/Senior Vice President Accounting & Administration for La Quinta Inns, Inc., a national hotel chain.
 Previously, he was employed by the accounting firm of PriceWaterhouseCoopers.
 The Board believes that Mr. Hammett should serve as a director of the Company due to his financial and management background and his experience in the restaurant, entertainment and hospitality industries.